Lemonhead (candy): 2014 rebrand

 In 2014 it was reported that Lemonhead candies were undergoing a rebrand that included updated packaging and a new mascot.
 While the company's marketing department said the mascot would be losing his little boy image, the mascot came under heavy scrutiny for supposedly appearing “creepy” and for lacking appropriate social media savvy.
 The public largely agreed and the new mascot became the subject of ridicule across popular social media platforms.

 Lawsuit

 Ferrara Candy Company came under fire in 2017 because of their Lemonheads due to the opaque packaging.
-A lawsuit was filed claiming that customers had been deceived into believing there was more product in the boxes than there actually were because of the packaging.
-The Ferrara Candy Company settled for $2.5 million with the plaintiff and agreed to provide cash payment for those who were impacted and to modify quality control procedure.
+A lawsuit was filed claiming that customers had been deceived into believing there was more product in the boxes than there actually were, due to the packaging.
+The Ferrara Candy Company settled for $2.5 million with the plaintiff and agreed to provide a cash payment for those who were impacted and to modify the quality control procedure.

 Health uses

-Lemonheads are sometimes recommended by pregnant women and parenting bloggers for the relief of nausea commonly caused by morning sickness during pregnancy.
+Lemonheads are sometimes recommended by pregnant women for the relief of nausea commonly caused by morning sickness during pregnancy.
 Those undergoing chemotherapy are also sometimes advised to suck on Lemonheads or other sour lemon candies, as these promote salivation.